borekl/cvs-logwatcher/README.md

     bin/  .. executable scripts
     cfg/  .. configuration files

-The other directories (tftp, repository, temp) are configurable in the configuration file.
+The other directories (repository, temp) are configurable in the configuration file.

 -----